oharaandrew314/TinkerTime/README.md

   - New App Icons based on splash screen
   - You can now import mod URLs from a plain-text file
   - You can now export all of your mods, rather than just enabled ones
+  - Updated mods will now be automatically re-installed if they were before updating

 - Bug Fixes
   - Fix slowdown anbd freezing during long use